nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The implementation of product is entirely governed by the `Product` class.
 The `Product` class is immutable and guarantees that all fields are valid and immutable as well.

-Thus updating a product will create a new product class, while copying the old items entirely into the `UniqueItemList` of the new class.
+Thus updating a product will create a new `Product` object.
+The items from the original `Product` will be copied entirely into the new `Product` object.

 The following sequence diagram shows how the `Update` command works: